 The good news is that removing irritants from your daily diet – even for just four months – can go a long way toward healing a leaky gut.
 Ask your medical doctor what particular ancestral diet might serve you uniquely best.

-You may find that after four months of eating cleanly, your addictive urges have lessened significantly and you feel so fantastic that you no longer want to return to your previous eating habits.
-That’s actually quite common for people who adopt an ancestral diet.
+You may find that after four months of eating cleanly, your addictive urges have lessened significantly, and you feel so fantastic that you no longer want to return to your previous eating habits.
+That’s quite common for people who adopt an ancestral diet.

 40 Ancestral Diet Ingredients to Stock in Your Anti-Inflammatory Kitchen